nunobrum/spicelib/doc/modules/read_rawfiles.rst

 Note that all the data will be returned as numpy arrays.

 It is possible to read multiple plots from a single .RAW file (one at a time).
 This is useful when the file contains different simulation results, such as integrated noise.
-See the `plot_nr` parameter.
+See the `plot_to_read` parameter.

 See the class documentation for more details :